LutherYTT/-Software-Engineering-Academic-Record-System-Demo/README.md

 YOU SHOULD RUN IT ON LOCAL JUPYTER NOTEBOOK.

 If you are running this code for the first time, please run the setup code at the beginning of the notebook.

-This includes installing required packages using pip. student-dataset.csv and Academic-Registry-Portal.ipynb should in the same file.
+This includes installing required packages using pip.
+If you already installed you can choose to comment these line to improve setup time.

+student-dataset.csv and Academic-Registry-Portal.ipynb should in the same file.

 ## Usage